Skip to contentSkip to index linksSkip to footer

 systemctl disable systemd-journald

-Scripts can be placed in the following directory so you don't have to include the full path
+Scripts can be placed in the following directory so you don't have to require the full path

 /usr/local/bin